Tithonian: Volcanism or asteroid impacts

-Three large impact craters have been tentatively dated to the Tithonian: the Morokweng Impact Structure (South Africa, 80+ km diameter), Mjølnir crater (Barents Sea, 40 km diameter), and Gosses Bluff crater (Australia, 22 km diameter).
+Three large impact craters have been tentatively dated to the Tithonian: the Morokweng Impact Structure (South Africa, 75 to 240 km diameter), Mjølnir crater (Barents Sea, 40 km diameter), and Gosses Bluff crater (Australia, 22 km diameter).
 These impacts would have caused local devastation, but likely had minimal impact on global ecosystems.
 Most volcanic events or extraterrestrial impacts in the Late Jurassic were concentrated around Gondwana, in contrast to the extinction event, which was centered on Laurasian ecosystems.

+An iridium anomaly was found in Tithonian strata of north-eastern Brazil along with mercury and tellurium.
+The iridium is plausibly linked to the Morokweng structure whereas mercury and tellurium indicate volcanic input.

 Sampling bias

 It has been suggested that the putative extinction is a consequence of sampling biases.
 The Late Jurassic is packed with marine lagerstätten, exceptionally diverse and well-preserved fossil beds.
 A lack of earliest Cretaceous marine lagerstätten may appear as a loss of diversity, simply looking at the raw data alone.
 Sampling bias may also explain apparent extinctions in terrestrial environments, which have a similar disconnect in fossil abundance.
 This is most obvious in sauropod-bearing deposits, which are abundant in the Late Jurassic and rare in the earliest Cretaceous.
 Most studies relevant to the Tithonian extinction attempt to counteract sampling biases when estimating diversity loss or extinction rates.
 Depending on the sampling method or the taxonomic group, the Tithonian extinction may still be apparent even once sampling biases are accounted for.